augustolimonti/BodyShopSample/README.md

 - Blxckout - [Blxckout Body Shop](https://www.body-shop.xyz/blxckout)
 - Udder Chaos - [Udder Chaos Body Shop](https://www.body-shop.xyz/udderchaos)

-## The Body Shop Dashboard
+## Introducing the Body Shop Dashboard

-The Body Shop comes equipped with a state of the art Dashboard where project owners can manage their own trait shop and customization platform for their NFT collection without any previous coding knowledge.
+The Body Shop features a robust, user-friendly dashboard that empowers project owners to manage their own trait shop and customization platform for their NFT collection.
+No coding experience?
+No problem.

-With this dashboard project owners have the ability to do the following:
+Utilizing this intuitive dashboard, project owners can:

-  *  Create & Manage Traits to sell on their Trait Shop.
+- Craft and manage traits for their Trait Shop
-  *  Modify and customize the art layering of an NFT collection through adding conflicts & blockers.
+- Customize the art layering of an NFT collection through the addition of conflicts and blockers
-  *  Approve all incoming upgrades with the click of a button.
+- Approve incoming upgrades with a simple button click
-  *  Create and manage their own trait Slot Machine.
+- Develop and oversee their own trait Slot Machine

-You can test the Body Shop Dashboard functionality by heading over to the [Dashbaord Link](https://bodyshop-dash.xyz/) and getting access to the Sample Wallet.
-This wallet has owner access to the dashboard of the Rusty Robots test collection.
-For access, please email me at agulimonti09@gmail.com.
+To test the dashboard's capabilities, you'll need to access the Sample Wallet first.
+Once you have access, head over to the [Body Shop Dashboard](https://bodyshop-dash.xyz/) and use this specific wallet.
+It has owner access to the Rusty Robots test collection dashboard.
+For access to the Sample Wallet, please email me at agulimonti09@gmail.com.